Model

 Tokens

-AI models do not read words.
-They read tokens — the basic unit of text a model processes.
-A token is close to a word but not the same: one word can be one token, several tokens, or several words ca...
+AI models don't read words — they read tokens, the basic unit of text a model processes.
+A token is close to a word but not identical: one word can be one token, several tokens, or several words can merge into one.
+Everything in AI is measured in tokens: input, output, context window size, and pricing.
+One token is roughly four characters in English; once you understand tokens, the limits and costs of AI stop feeling arbitrary.

 E012Notes on AI